Theater command

-A theater command (战区) is a multi-service formation of China's People's Liberation Army subordinated to the Central Military Commission.
+A theater command (战区) is a joint military command of the People's Liberation Army of China, subordinated to the Central Military Commission.
 Theater commands are broadly responsible for strategy, plans, tactics, and policy specific to their assigned area of responsibility.
-In wartime, they will likely have full control of subordinate units; in peacetime, units also report to their service headquarters.
-The services retain administrative and "constructive" control.
+In wartime, theater commands have full combatant command and control of all military units in their areas of responsibility; in peacetime, military units also report to their service branch headquarters.
+The service branches are responsible for construction and development of military units, but not for combatant command.
 There are 5 theater commands: Eastern, Southern, Western, Northern, and Central theater commands, organized by a geographical basis.

 Overview

 In 2016, the seven military regions of China were reorganized into the present five theater commands and the term "military region" became obsolete.
 Chinese theater commands (TC) have been likened to the geographic combatant commands of the United States military; however, China's theater commands do not extend beyond the nation's borders.
 When listed by the government of the People's Republic of China, the theater commands are, by protocol, presented in order of precedence, as show below.